 These chocolate protein muffins are fudgy and oh so delicious.
 There’s no added sugar (sweetened only with bananas) and each muffin has 13 grams of protein!
-They’re also vegan and gluten-free.
+They’re also gluten-free and vegan-friendly.

 Have you ever made blender muffins?
 Instead of using a stand mixer or mixing by hand, you can add the ingredients to your blender and mix away!
 Super simple.
 One batch makes six muffins, which might not sound like a lot but I think it’s perfect to make them on the weekend and then have one a day for a protein-filled breakfast or snack!
 Each muffin has 13 grams of protein so they will keep you full all morning long.

 I love keeping a healthy sweet treat on hand to satisfy my sweet tooth.
 Pretty sure baby girl has one too but I have peace of mind knowing these muffins are packed with nutritious ingredients and a solid dose of protein.
 I don’t have baked goods around too often in our house so when I do make them, I want to make sure they’re 1) delicious and 2) good for me!